-Front Range Community College is a public, state institution, so it offers a reduced tuition rate of $3,574 for in-state students who attend full-time.
-For students who are not considered Colorado-residents, out-of-state tuition is $14,662 a year.
+Front Range Community College is a public, state institution, which means it offers a reduced tuition rate of $3,680 for students who qualify as state residents and attend full-time.
+For students who are not considered Colorado-residents, out-of-state tuition is $15,102 a year.

 Front Range Community College has the same tuition for international students as for those from out of state.

-International students at Front Range Community College can expect to pay around $14,662 per year, before any scholarships or financial aid.
+International students at Front Range Community College usually pay around $15,102 per year, before any scholarships or financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships.